CST BLOG: Lab Expectations

 TIGIT is a co-inhibitory receptor expressed by regulatory T cells, activated CD8+ and CD4+ T cells, and natural killer (NK) cells1.
 TIGIT has been shown to alter the production of IL-12 and IL-10 through binding competition for CD155 on dendritic cells (DCs), and can also directly inhibit the function of T cells and NK cells, both impeding T cell proliferation and NK cell cytotoxicity and IFN-γ production2.
 TIGIT is also believed to hinder CD226 activation, with the expression balance between the two required for proper regulation of CD4+ T cell T-bet expression and IFN-γ production2.
 TIGIT has multiple mechanisms of immune inhibition, emphasizing its importance as a research target for improving immunotherapies.

-TIGIT and T cell Exhaustion
+TIGIT and T-Cell Exhaustion

-An additional obstacle to effective immunotherapy is T cell exhaustion.
+An additional obstacle to effective immunotherapy is T-cell exhaustion.
 Exhausted T cells do not respond well to immunotherapy, and TIGIT likely plays a role in this as well.
-TIGIT is expressed by terminally exhausted CD8+ T cell subsets in tumors, alongside other co-inhibitory receptors such as PD-1, CTLA-4, T cell immunoglobulin and mucin domain-containing molecule-3 (TIM-3) and lymphocyte activation gene 3 (LAG-3).
+TIGIT is expressed by terminally exhausted CD8+ T cell subsets in tumors, alongside other co-inhibitory receptors such as PD-1, CTLA-4, T cell immunoglobulin, and mucin domain-containing molecule-3 (TIM-3), and lymphocyte activation gene 3 (LAG-3).
 Coexpression of TIGIT and other co-inhibitory receptors can abrogate proliferation and cytokine production of tumor antigen-specific CD8+ T cells3,4.

-Accumulation of CD8+ exhausted T cells and/or CD4+ T regulatory cells expressing high levels of TIGIT may act as biomarkers of tumors that are unresponsive to immunotherapy2,5.
-Dual TIGIT and PD-1 blockade has been shown to improve outcomes in several tumor types, through improved NK cell antitumor activity and CD8+ T cell proliferation and function6.
+Accumulation of CD8+ exhausted T cells and/or CD4+ T regulatory cells expressing high levels of TIGIT may act as biomarkers of tumors that are unresponsive to immunotherapy.2,5 Dual TIGIT and PD-1 blockade has been shown to improve outcomes in several tumor types, through improved NK cell antitumor activity and CD8+ T cell proliferation and function.6

-TIGIT Antibodies
+TIGIT Antibodies for Immunotherapy Research

 Given the potential of targeting TIGIT for immunotherapy research, there is a strong need for robust, validated TIGIT antibodies.
 Driven to meet that need, CST has developed a TIGIT antibody that is fully validated for WB, IP, IF, and most importantly, IHC.
 This will facilitate reliable and accurate tissue analysis, an especially important factor for studies evaluating the effectiveness of immunotherapy treatments in solid tumors involving or targeting TIGIT.
-Pairing this TIGIT antibody with other immune checkpoint antibodies can aid researchers in best understanding, targeting and manipulating these pathways to improve immunotherapy effectiveness and combat T cell exhaustion in solid tumors and more.

 References: